avondohren/project-ocs-wiki/README.md

 Created by Cara Heacock, Andy von Dohren, and Matt Hova

+This is a fork from our main repository that we built on Cara's account.

 This project was created as an open source Wiki platform.
 It was specifically created to house information related to Omaha Code School.